 We soon discovered that the pom-pom egg floated at the very top of the water.

-How could we get the eggs to sink?
+How could we get the plastic egg submarines to sink?

 We tried completely filling one egg with the pom-poms, one with beads, one with pennies, and one with quarters.

 Before placing our submarines into the water this time, we put a few of each item (pom-pom, quarter, etc.) into the water.
 The preschooler noticed that the pom-pom and some of the beads floated, while the coins sank right away.

 We talked briefly about why that may be.

 The preschooler was very happy to see the penny and quarter-filled egg submarines sank to the bottom.